What is it like to live in Luxembourg? Is it an expat-friendly city?

-I also started to miss home and felt like 2 years in Luxembourg was too much for me.
+I also started to miss home and felt like two years in Luxembourg was too much for me.
 I wanted to try different countries and new experiences.

 What are your advice and tips for moving/ living in Luxembourg?

 If you are looking to save on the cost of groceries, think about shopping in Germany or Belgium.
-This would mean getting a car.
+It would mean getting a car.

 If you are a married couple, you pay less tax (perhaps think about getting married) ;)

 If you are looking to make friends, join expat groups, Facebook groups or meetups.
-People are friendly as they are all expats but you have to make the effort.
+People are friendly as they are all expats, but you have to make an effort.